/*

 <<goto "Dec4_AcceptHold_Reroute">>You hold at BIGGY.
 Nine minutes in, Center clears you out.

 <<goto "Dec5_RunwayChange">>You were briefed for the ILS 19 at Teterboro.
-You knew the plate from the ATIS:
+You knew the plate cold an hour ago:

 <div class="plate-ref"><strong>KTEB ILS or LOC RWY 19</strong>

-DA 259 ft MSL (Cat A/B), TCH 55
+DA 241 ft MSL (Cat A/B)

-Now you need the ILS 6.
+Now you need the Zulu 6.

-<div class="plate-ref"><strong>KTEB ILS or LOC RWY 6</strong>
+<div class="plate-ref"><strong>KTEB ILS Z or LOC Z RWY 6</strong>

-DA 243 ft MSL (Cat A/B), TCH 52
+DA 255 ft MSL (Cat A/B)

-Tower 119.5
+Tower 119.5 | RADAR required

+Different localizer, different ident, different DA, and a missed approach that turns the other way at different altitudes.
 You have about two minutes to load and brief.
 Your choices:

 <div class="choice-list">

-<<link "A. Load the ILS 6 in the FMS right now.
+<<link "A. Load the Zulu 6 in the FMS right now.
 Brief it head-down for sixty seconds while the autopilot flies.
 Accept the heads-down workload."
 "Dec5_LoadNow">><</link>>

-<<link "B. \"Two-seven Echo Romeo, request vectors to buy me a minute to load and brief.\" Ask for airspace to brief."
+<<link "B. \"Two-seven Echo Romeo, request a delay vector, I need a minute to load and brief the 6.\" Ask for airspace to brief in."
 "Dec5_AskVectors">><</link>>

-"Two-seven Echo Romeo, descend and maintain 3,000, turn left heading 020, vectors ILS 6 Teterboro, maintain 3,000 until established."
+"Two-seven Echo Romeo, descend and maintain 2,000, turn left heading 030, vectors ILS Zulu Runway 6 Teterboro, maintain 2,000 until established."

 You read back, start the turn, start the descent.